oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

-*Remark: in case you are not using a VNC viewer and running these commands locally on a Windows machine, the correct syntax is:*
+*Remark: in case you are running these commands on a Windows machine, the correct syntax is:*

 ```
 				set KUBECONFIG=c:\Downloads\kubeconfig